What is customer experience (CX)?

 Why customer loyalty is vital

-Loyalty can be nurtured in many ways and those using disruptor technolgies such as generative and metaverse technolgy are already reporting a positive impact on customer loyalty, as demonstrated below.
+Loyalty can be nurtured in many ways and those using disruptor technolgies such as generative AI and metaverse technolgy are already reporting a positive impact on customer loyalty, as demonstrated below.

 Companies may offer rewards-based schemes such as those giving redeemable points with purchases, exclusive access programs, perks or discounts in exchange for subscriptions, or rewards for shopping and referring new customers, to name a few examples.
 This is called bought loyalty, and although it can incentivize and gamify loyalty in the short-term, many highlight how it trains customers to buy on discount.